polina-munoz/stripe-sessions-2018/keynote.md

 - Web 2.0, but we have 1.0 purchase experiences
 - Top 72/100 commerce sites have errors in their checkout flow
 - They launched Stripe elements last year.
+- New Stripe checkout, considering Europe's new SCA regulatory requirements